tomasherceg/dotvvm-docs/Controls/bootstrap/Tooltip/control.md

-Adds Bootstrap Tooltip to inner element or control.
+Adds the Bootstrap Tooltip to an element or control.

 <http://getbootstrap.com/javascript/#tooltips>